dkpatzer/MCV-Tech-Blog/README.md

 - [License](#license)

 ## Installation

-I began by iinitializing the app ( npm init -y) and installing necessary dependencies.
-I made dotenv file and began working on the server.jsfile and the config file.
-Next I created the models and the routes.
-I made  views, controllers,a helper's, utils and the public folder, and their respective files, along with a gitignore file.
-I soent most of my time attempting to connect the routes and handlebars.
+I created my repository on Github and included a readme and gitignore for node js (actually I created two due to some issues with the first one).
+I cloned the repository to my local machine where I used VS Code and gitbash.

+I initialized the app ( npm init -y) and installing necessary dependencies (including bcrypt, mysql2, sequelize and connect-session-sequelize, dotenv, epresss, express handlebars and express-session  and
+"jest) and running npm install using the terminal while in the app directory.
+I was then able to use npm start to launch the application.

+ I set up my mysql database and included a db folder with a schema.sql file.
+I created my database after logging into mysql, and selected it with the USE command.
+I then  seeded the database.

+  After adding, commiting, and pushing my work to my GitHub repository, I created my Heroku app linking it with my git repository.
+I added JawsDB to my Heroku App to allow mysql database functionality.
+The app was fully deployed to the web page.

 ## Usage